top of page

 This section presents the core AI pipeline and technical artefacts developed for the project, illustrating how children’s speech data was transformed into structured inputs for phoneme recognition and evaluation.

 The workflow begins with labelled audio recordings of children pronouncing individual phonemes.
 These recordings were processed using MFCC (Mel-Frequency Cepstral Coefficient) feature extraction, converting raw audio signals into numerical representations suitable for machine learning.
+The resulting feature representations were used to train lightweight neural sequence models implemented in TensorFlow.

 To explore patterns in pronunciation and reduce variability in speech data, K-Means clustering was applied to the extracted features.
 Cluster assignments were then converted into token sequences, forming a structured representation of phoneme pronunciations.